shadibdair/Java-Design-Pattern/Design Pattern (Java )/what is Design Pattern/README.md

 ##### Virtual Proxy : Control access to a resource that is expensive to create.
 ##### Protection Proxy : Control access to a resource based on access right.
 ---
+### The Builder Design Pattern
+#### The Builder is a design pattern designed to provide a flexible solution to various object creation problems in object-oriented programming.
+The intent of the Builder design pattern is to separate the construction of a complex object from its representation.
+It is one of the Gang of Four design patterns.